kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 Let’s be honest: My old stack was too complicated for a website.
 A blog shouldn’t be a SPA (Single Page App), a good old MPA (Multi-Page App), or a website (as we used to call it) is the right choice.

-I used [TypeScript](https://www.typescriptlang.org/), [Styled-Components](https://styled-components.com/), [MDX](https://mdxjs.com/), [GraphQL](https://graphql.org/), wrote hundreds of [Jest](https://jestjs.io/) unit tests, and used 120 npm packages.
+I previously used [TypeScript](https://www.typescriptlang.org/), [Styled-Components](https://styled-components.com/), [MDX](https://mdxjs.com/), [GraphQL](https://graphql.org/), wrote hundreds of [Jest](https://jestjs.io/) unit tests, and used 120 npm packages.
 Updating and keeping a stack like this alive is work, not fun.
 The Saturday morning is gone, after updating 120 packages with dozens of major updates.

 ## The New Tech Stack

 ### Eleventy

 [Eleventy](https://www.11ty.dev/) is flexible.
 Multiple template languages are officially supported, more can be added with plugins.
-I picked [Nunjucks](https://mozilla.github.io/nunjucks/) as my template engine because it’s inspired by the Django template engine which I liked a lot.
+I picked [Nunjucks](https://mozilla.github.io/nunjucks/) as my template engine because it’s inspired by the [Django](https://www.djangoproject.com/) template engine which I liked a lot.

 Eleventy takes a lot of the ideas of [Jekyll](https://jekyllrb.com/) and adds more features on top.
 It’s easy to create collections out of data or files.
 Every JSON file in the `data` folder is automatically available to each template.
 Adding tags to content creates [collections](https://www.11ty.dev/docs/collections/).
 This can be done quickly per folder in a JSON file.
 It‘s possible to create custom collections and sort, modify, or group collections with JavaScript.